sharwinbobde/sharwinbobde.github.io/README.md

 ## Contact
 One can always reach me by mail.
-For any research related queries please send a mail to [s.p.bobde@student.tudelft.nl](mailto:s.p.bobde@student.tudelft.nl).
+For any research-related queries please send a mail to [s.p.bobde@student.tudelft.nl](mailto:s.p.bobde@student.tudelft.nl).
 For any other queries please send a mail to [bsharwin@gmail.com](mailto:bsharwin@gmail.com).